 This way you’ll be safe to enjoy this fresh summer bite

 I couldn’t believe my eyes, a freaking tuna was looking right at me!
-I’ve never heard of anyone seeing one while diving, since it’s usually a deep sea fish.
-That magical moment lasted a milli second before he vanished.
-I’ve tried to show the fish to my buddy and “poof” he was long gone.
-You know when you witness such an fantastic thing and you are just so high for hours after that… Since then, I’m always thinking of this amazing encounter when I eat tuna… such a beautiful elegant fish under and over water.
+I’ve never heard of anyone seeing one while diving since it’s usually a deep-sea fish.
+That magical moment lasted a millisecond before he vanished.
+I tried to show the fish to my buddy and “poof” he was long gone.
+You know when you witness such a fantastic thing and you are just so high for hours after that… Since then, I’m always thinking of this amazing encounter when I eat tuna… such a beautiful elegant fish under and over water.

 So let’s do this tartare!

 - 1/4 tsp wasabi paste

 - salt and pepper

 - 1 avocado (cut into small cubes (1cm))